emicklei/melrose-mcp/README.md

 ## session

->   change the tempo melrose to a lower value
+>   change the tempo in melrose to a lower value

 `melrose_bmp` request:
 ```javascript